JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 ### Get Tensorflow with experimental opencl support

-This version of tensorflow is maintained by a guy who works at ComputeCPP, and is highly experimental, expect it to change in the future:
+This fork of tensorflow is maintained by someone from Codeplay, who make ComputeCPP.
+It's highly experimental, expect it to change in the future.
+We use the dev/amd_gpu branch which is currently under active development:

 ```bash
 git clone https://github.com/lukeiwanski/tensorflow